Clipper: History

-In Aberdeen, Scotland, the shipbuilders Alexander Hall and Sons developed the "Aberdeen" clipper bow in the late 1830s: the first was Scottish Maid launched in 1839.
+In Aberdeen, Scotland, shipbuilders Alexander Hall and Sons developed the "Aberdeen" clipper bow in the late 1830s; the first was Scottish Maid launched in 1839.
 Scottish Maid, 150 tons OM, was the first British clipper ship.
 "Scottish Maid was intended for the Aberdeen-London trade, where speed was crucial to compete with steamships.
 The Hall brothers tested various hulls in a water tank and found the clipper design most effective.
 The design was influenced by tonnage regulations.
 Tonnage measured a ship's cargo capacity and was used to calculate tax and harbour dues.
 The new 1836 regulations measured depth and breadth with length measured at half midship depth.
 Extra length above this level was tax-free and became a feature of clippers.
 Scottish Maid proved swift and reliable and the design was widely copied."
 The earliest British clipper ships were built for trade within the British Isles (Scottish Maid was built for the Aberdeen to London trade).
-Then followed the vast clipper trade of tea, opium, spices and other goods from the Far East to Europe, and the ships became known as "tea clippers".
+Then followed the vast clipper trade of tea, opium, spices, and other goods from the Far East to Europe, and the ships became known as "tea clippers".

 From 1839, larger American clipper ships started to be built beginning with Akbar, 650 tons OM, in 1839, and including the 1844-built Houqua, 581 tons OM.
 These larger vessels were built predominantly for use in the China tea trade and known as "tea clippers".
-Smaller clipper vessels also continued to be built predominantly for the China opium trade and known as "opium clippers" such as the 1842-built Ariel, 100 tons OM.

-Then in 1845 Rainbow, 757 tons OM, the first extreme clipper was launched in New York.
+Then in 1845 Rainbow, 757 tons OM, the first extreme clipper, was launched in New York.
 These American clippers were larger vessels designed to sacrifice cargo capacity for speed.
 They had a bow lengthened above the water, a drawing out and sharpening of the forward body, and the greatest breadth further aft.
 Extreme clippers were built in the period 1845 to 1855.

-In 1851, shipbuilders in Medford, Massachusetts built what is sometimes called one of the first medium clippers, the Antelope, often called the Antelope of Boston to distinguish her from other ships of the same name.
+In 1851, shipbuilders in Medford, Massachusetts, built what is sometimes called one of the first medium clippers, the Antelope, often called the Antelope of Boston to distinguish her from other ships of the same name.
 A contemporary ship-design journalist noted that "the design of her model was to combine large stowage capacity with good sailing qualities."
-The Antelope was relatively flat-floored and had only an 8-inch dead rise at half-floor.
+Antelope was relatively flat-floored and had only an 8-inch deadrise at half-floor.

 The medium clipper, though still very fast, could carry more cargo.
-After 1854 extreme clippers were replaced in American shipbuilding yards by medium clippers.
+After 1854, extreme clippers were replaced in American shipbuilding yards by medium clippers.